Black women: Discrimination

 Black women often experience both racism and sexism.

 Black women also experience colorism.
 Dark-skinned black women often face more discrimination than light-skinned black women because of colorism.
 When black women were enslaved in America, the sexual assault of Black women produced light-skinned children, who were afforded more privileges than their darker skinned mothers although they were seldom acknowledged as legitimate children.
 In the film industry, 80% of Black female characters have light and medium skin tones.
 Zendaya has admitted she gets more roles than dark skinned black women.
 In the music industry, Light skinned black women such as Beyoncé and Rihanna have more opportunities and success than dark skinned black female musicians.
 Black women have also long been viewed as more 'sexual' than other races of women (a phenomenon known as the 'Jezebel' stereotype).

 Transgender black women are more likely to get killed because of discrimination and transphobia.

 Black women are less paid than white men in jobs as childcare workers, maids, housekeeping cleaners, personal care aides, and social workers.

 Stereotypes

 Minstrel shows often portrayed African American women as loud, masculine, aggressive, naive, subserviently caring, and obnoxious.
 Black women were also stereotyped and portrayed as promiscuous Jezebels.
 White men used the Jezebel stereotype to justify raping black women during the slave trade.
 The Sapphire stereotype characterizes Black women as stubborn, bitchy, bossy or hateful.
-The mammy stereotype is depicted as a overweight black woman who selflessly cares for a White people.
+The mammy stereotype is depicted as an overweight black woman who selflessly cares for White people.